auhide/bgnlp/README.md

-# BNLP
+# BGNLP
-A package for Natural Language Processing with Bulgarian.
+Process Bulgarian text with this package.